How ClickFix Works

 Real Malware Families Distributed via ClickFix:

-• AsyncRAT - Another remote access tool used for surveillance
+• AsyncRAT - Open-source remote access tool modified for surveillance.

 How to Protect Yourself